junxit/us-congress-bills-112/metadata.md

 - 2012-03-27 — Motion to reconsider laid on the table Agreed to without objection.
 - 2012-03-27 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 414 - 5 (Roll no. 133). (text: CR 3/26/2012 H1553-1554)
 - 2012-03-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 414 - 5 (Roll no. 133).(text: CR 3/26/2012 H1553-1554)
+- 2012-03-28 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.